Expanding Small-Scale Datasets with Guided Imagination: Experiments

-\textbf{Settings.} We first evaluate the effectiveness of our proposed method on six small-scale natural image datasets, including object classification (Caltech-101~\citep{fei2004learning}, CIFAR100-Subset~\citep{krizhevsky2009learning}), fine-grained object classification (Standard Cars~\citep{krausecollecting}, Oxford 102 Flowers~\citep{nilsback2008automated}, Oxford-IIIT Pets~\citep{parkhi2012cats}) and texture classification (DTD~\citep{cimpoi2014describing}).
-Here, CIFAR100-subset is an artificial dataset for simulating small-scale datasets by randomly sampling 100 instances per class from the original CIFAR100 dataset.
-Their data statistics are given in Appendix~\ref{apx_dataset}.
+\textbf{Datasets}.
+We evaluate GIF on six small-scale natural image datasets and three medical datasets.
+Natural datasets cover a variety of tasks: object classification (Caltech-101~\cite{fei2004learning}, CIFAR100-Subset~\cite{krizhevsky2009learning}), fine-grained classification (Cars~\cite{krausecollecting}, Flowers~\cite{nilsback2008automated}, Pets~\cite{parkhi2012cats}) and texture classification (DTD~\cite{cimpoi2014describing}).
+Here, CIFAR100-Subset is an artificial dataset for simulating small-scale datasets by randomly sampling 100 instances per class from the original CIFAR100.
+Moreover, medical datasets~\cite{medmnistv1} cover a wide range of image modalities, such as breast ultrasound (BreastMNIST), colon pathology (PathMNIST), and Abdominal CT (OrganSMNIST).
+Please refer to Appendix~\ref{apx_dataset} for data statistics.

-We implement GIF in PyTorch based on CLIP VIT-B/32, DALL-E2 and MAE VIT-L/16, which are pre-trained on large datasets and then fixed for dataset expansion.
-We use the official checkpoints of CLIP VIT-B/32 and MAE VIT-L/16, and use the DALL-E2 pre-trained on Laion-400M~\citep{schuhmann2021laion}.
-After expansion, we train ResNet-50~\citep{he2016deep} from scratch for 100 epochs on the expanded datasets.
-More implementation details are provided in Appendix~\ref{apx_implementation}.

-As there is no algorithm devoted to dataset expansion, we take representative data augmentation methods as baselines, including RandAugment, Cutout, and GridMask~\citep{chen2020gridmask}.
-Besides, CLIP has demonstrated outstanding zero-shot ability thanks to its pre-training on extremely large-scale datasets, and some recent works explore distilling CLIP to facilitate model training.
-Hence, we also compare our method with knowledge distillation (KD) of CLIP on the original dataset.
+\textbf{Compared methods}.
+As there is no algorithm devoted to dataset expansion, we take representative data augmentation methods as baselines, including RandAugment, Cutout, and GridMask~\cite{chen2020gridmask}.
+We also compare to directly using prior models (\ie DALL-E2, SD, and MAE) for dataset expansion.
+Besides, CLIP has outstanding zero-shot abilities, and some recent studies explore distilling CLIP to facilitate model training.
+Hence, we also compare to zero-shot prediction and knowledge distillation (KD) of CLIP on the target datasets.
+The implementation details of GIF are provided in Appendix~\ref{apx_implementation}.